Skip to main content

 });

 Controls what the SDK is allowed to collect.
-Call when the user accepts or changes their cookie preferences — takes effect immediately, no page reload needed.
-See the Data Dictionary for what each level enables.
+Call when the user accepts or changes their cookie preferences.
+Takes effect immediately, no page reload needed.
+See the Data Dictionary for consent levels and downgrade behavior.

 Records a page view.
 Call on every route change to track which pages players visit and in what order.
-The first call in each session includes attribution parameters (UTMs, click IDs, referrer).
+The first call in each session includes attribution parameters.

 ParameterTypeDescription